Advertiser Disclosure

 Pros:

-• Extra deals like onboard credit or room upgrades are sometimes offered.
+• Extra deals, such as onboard credit or room upgrades, are sometimes offered.

 Cons:

-• Some offers, including the one for up to $1,000 in shipboard credit can be confusing.
+• Some offers, including the one for up to $1,000 in onboard credit, can be confusing.
 Once you read the fine print, you’ll realize you need to spend $20,000 to get the full $1,000 credit.

 While you might think of Tripadvisor as just a place to get reviews and photos of hotels, restaurants, and activities, it’s actually much more than that.
-In addition to reviews and traveler forums, Tripadvisor acts as a metasearch engine, comparing prices on lots of other websites.
+In addition to reviews and traveler forums, Tripadvisor acts as a metasearch engine, comparing prices across many other websites.

-When you’re searching for a cruise, just click on the drop-down arrow that tells you how many deals there are — then you’ll be able to see that cruise’s price on many sites.
+When you’re searching for a cruise, just click the drop-down arrow that shows how many deals there are.
+Then you can see that cruise’s price on many sites.

 Tripadvisor Cruises